uncbiag/shapmagn/README.md

 The repository provides a general framework for point cloud/mesh registration, supporting both optimization- and learning-based registration approaches.
 It also provides a general framework for deep prediction tasks, e.g. for 3D landmark detection.

+### PVT1010 Dataset
+We are in the process of preparing the PVT1010 dataset and plan to release it in late November.

+<em>The PVT1010 dataset includes 1,010 pairs of high resolution inhale/exhale lung vascular trees extracted from 3D computed tomography (CT) images.<em>

 ### Supported approaches:

 #### Optimization-based approaches: